 There’s a lot to love about being a freelancer.
 At the top of the list is the ability to make your own hours, along with firing the clients who are nothing but terrible.
 The downside about the freelancer lifestyle is that can be difficult to manage your work-life balance.
 Unlike some 9-5ers, we aren’t necessarily done just because a certain hour.

 Luckily, there are ways that you can have a favorable work-life balance.
-And, here are 10 tips that you use to accomplish that.

 1. Realize What You’re Working For